DaneVass/BARtab/README.md

 - `trimmed_reads/<sample_id>.cutadapt.log`: log

 ### BUILD_BOWTIE_INDEX

 If a reference is provided, it is indexed using [bowtie1](http://bowtie-bio.sourceforge.net/index.shtml).

 ### BOWTIE_ALIGN
 If a reference is provided, trimmed and filtered reads are aligned to the indexed reference using [bowtie1](http://bowtie-bio.sourceforge.net/index.shtml).

 `--norc` is specified, bowtie will not attempt to align against the reverse-complement reference strand.
 Only non-ambiguous alignments are reported with the flags `-a --best --strata -m1`.
 Sequences that map with the same number of mismatches to multiple barcodes will be discarded.
 The number of allowed mismatches can be specified with the parameter `alnmismatches` (default 1).

 Output files:
 - `mapped_reads/<sample_id>.mapped.sam`: Aligned reads
 - `mapped_reads/<sample_id>.bowtie.log`: log

+### FILTER_ALIGNMENTS

+If the barcodes have a consistent length specified with `barcode_length`, alignments to the middle of a barcode sequence are filtered out.
+Alignments that start at the first position or end at the last are retained.
+This ensures confidence in barcodes detected with short mapping sequences (`min_readlength`).

+Output files:
+- `mapped_reads/<sample_id>.mapped_filtered.sam`: Aligned and filtered reads

 ### SAMTOOLS